Gengyoko Tim Wicks

 Shogen Danielson began practicing Zen in 1997 and was ordained as a priest in 2008 by Teah Strozer.
 Before becoming a resident at Zen Center, he worked with the Peace Corps in Africa for four and a half years teaching science, math, and life skills.
 Shogen holds an M.S. in Physics and Astronomy and loves spending time in nature with his two children.

-Laura Davis is the author of seven non-fiction books, including The Courage to Heal, Becoming the Parent You Want to Be and I Thought We’d Never Speak Again.
-Laura’s groundbreaking books have sold more than 1.8 million copies around the world.
-She is currently working on performance pieces and a memoir based on letters to her dead mother, who passed away in the summer of 2014.
+Laura Davis is the author of seven non-fiction books, including The Courage to Heal, Becoming the Parent You Want to Be, and I Thought We’d Never Speak Again.
+Founder of The Writer’s Journey, she leads writing retreats worldwide and specializes in the use of writing as a tool for healing and transformation. www.lauradavis.net

 Zenshin Greg Fain

 Zenshin Greg Fain received dharma transmission in the lineage of Suzuki Roshi from Sojun Mel Weitsman.
-Greg is married and currently serves as tanto.
+Greg is married and currently serves as Tanto (Head of Practice) at Tassajara.
+His intention is to encourage you in your practice.

 Britt Fohrman has taught yoga since 1997, with a foundation in Iyengar yoga and specialties in restorative, therapeutic and prenatal yoga.
 Her teaching emphasizes individualized alignment, meditative focus and breath-guided movement, and is infused with levity, compassion and honesty.